mahdianubis/Machine-Learning-Exercises/Month-One/Day1/README.md

 ### Exercise 1:
 I performed data cleaning (dropping Cabin/Ticket, filling Age with mean) and engineered new features like FamilySize.
 I used Matplotlib and recently started learning Seaborn to visualize passenger distributions and survival patterns.
 ### Exercise 2:
-Real Estate Market Data Analysis In this project, I performed a deep dive into house sales data using Pandas for feature engineering (age calculation, size binning) and NumPy for outlier detection.
-I used Seaborn to visualize price densities and correlations, identifying "lucky" deals and the impact of renovations on market value.
-Note: I'm still getting the hang of Seaborn, but I've made significant progress today!
+Real Estate Market Data Analysis In this project, I conducted a deep dive into home sales data using Pandas for feature engineering (calculating age, size composition) and NumPy for outlier detection.
+I used Seaborn to visualize price density and correlations, identify "lucky" deals, and the impact of renovations on market value.
+Note: I'm still learning Seaborn, but I made significant progress today!

 -----------

 # گزارش روز اول: